DevSilv/DevSilv-bracket-string-validator/README.md

 1. The application is written partially in the [Bash language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and partially in the [JavaScript language](https://en.wikipedia.org/wiki/JavaScript).
 2. The application makes use of the [Node.js runtime environment](https://en.wikipedia.org/wiki/Node.js).
-    - In particular, it makes use of [Node.js's experimental ECMAScript modules support](https://nodejs.org/api/esm.html).
+    - In particular, in the past, it has been making use of [Node.js's experimental ECMAScript modules support](https://nodejs.org/api/esm.html).
+Now, it makes use of the [CommonJS](https://en.wikipedia.org/wiki/CommonJS) module format.
 3. The application makes use of the [JSON format](https://en.wikipedia.org/wiki/JSON).
 4. The application's validation algorithm is taken from [this post on the 4programmers.net forum](https://4programmers.net/Forum/C_i_C++/327138-sprawdzenie_czy_wyrazenie_jest_nawiasowe?p=1594101#id1594101).
 5. The application makes use of the [JSDoc markup language](https://en.wikipedia.org/wiki/JSDoc).
 6. The project makes use of the [Semantic Versioning, v2.0.0](https://semver.org/spec/v2.0.0.html).
+7. The project makes use of the [Jest testing framework](https://en.wikipedia.org/wiki/Jest_(JavaScript_framework)).
+8. The project makes use of the [Mocha testing framework](https://en.wikipedia.org/wiki/Mocha_(JavaScript_framework)).

 ## Sources

+### Helpful sources

-Below are some of the sources that was helpful for me when writing this application.
+Below are some of the sources that was helpful for me when developing this application.
 They are presented in no particular order.
+I tried to put in this section only the sources not already mentioned in the documentation.

-- Lifewire:
+- The website of Lifewire:
     - https://www.lifewire.com/pass-arguments-to-bash-script-2200571

-- the Stack Exchange network:
+- The Stack Exchange network:
     - https://unix.stackexchange.com/a/29620/238409
     - https://stackoverflow.com/a/8467449/4752834
     - https://askubuntu.com/a/503129